 For most of my professional life I have been a newspaper reporter, turning out news features, profiles and breaking news, while also writing non-fiction books that had their genesis in news stories.
 Six years ago, at the suggestion of an editor, I turned to a historical epic, the final, dramatic push for woman suffrage.

-Alice, the brilliant leader of the suffrage militants, was a brilliant, young, iron-willed Quaker committed to nonviolence, with a talent for organizing and publicity.
-When four years of lobbying, parades, rallies and electioneering failed to budge Congress, she and her followers picketed the White House, were attacked, arrested, force fed and brutalized.
+Alice Paul, the brilliant leader of the suffrage militants, was a young, iron-willed Quaker committed to nonviolence, with a talent for organizing and publicity.
+When four years of lobbying, parades, rallies and electioneering failed to budge Congress, she and her followers picketed the White House, the first to ever do so.
+They were attacked, arrested, force fed and brutalized.
 After the amendment was ratified in 1920, the battle was little remembered and little taught.
-In 2004 Alice received a measure of recognition with the HBO movie Iron Jawed Angels [Hillary Swank played Alice.].
+In 2004 Alice received a measure of recognition with the HBO movie Iron Jawed Angels [Hillary Swank played Alice.

-Writing history when there are no survivors to offer first-hand accounts is not so different from journalism.
-It’s much like being an investigative reporter when no one tells you anything and you have to dig into letters, documents and memoirs to ferret out the story.
+I have discovered that writing history when there are no survivors to offer first-hand accounts is much like being an investigative reporter when no one tells you anything and you have to dig into letters, documents and memoirs to ferret out the story.